 Jesus Himself distinguished between His Sonship and that of His followers (Jn.
 20:17).
 It is the new birth that makes us sons of God – not as a conversion of men into gods, but a regeneration by the indwelling of the Holy Spirit resulting in a relationship with God as Father.

 We receive this nature in regeneration, when the Holy Spirit dwells in us and enables us to walk in the newness of life.
-The rest of the verse (which is hardly quoted) tells us this nature is to “escape the corruption in the world.”
+The rest of the verse (which is seldom included) tells us this nature is to “escape the corruption in the world.”